yousuf64/shift/README.md

 # dune 🚀

 `dune` is a lightweight blistering fast HTTP router for Go.
 It's designed with simplicity and performance in mind.

-Under the hood, it uses radix trees and hash maps with lots of indexing to achieve high performance.
+It uses radix trees and hash maps with lots of indexing under the hood to achieve high performance.

 ## Benchmarks